AMERICA - THE IDEAL COUNTRY FOR A DEGREE IN AGRICULTURE

 - 9. Oregon State University

-To put this in perspective: We only have 3 of the top 5 colleges on the English Language and Literature, 5 of the top 10 in politics and international studies, and 4 of the top 10 in business and management studies.
+, 5 of the top 10 in politics and international studies, and 4 of the top 10 in business and management studies

 So, although we claim to be an English speaking nation, a geopolitical superpower, and business friendly environment, our collegiate level education is actually more suited towards agriculture and supplying the world with food producers than any of those other categories – and that’s a good thing.

 The opportunity for aspiring farmers in America are greater than ever before, and our investment into food producers will only increase as the global population races to 9 billion people and beyond.
 We have already shown that the opportunity is here and that we are the hub of successful agriculture.
 As other countries fail to increase their production with the population, our rates continue to rise